m-reza-rahman/jakartaee-docker/jenkins-kubertenes/README.md

 the github repo `https://github.com/m-reza-rahman/javaee-docker.git` master branch.

 * Go to the option `Jenkins > Global Tool Configuration` and add a Maven Installation
+* Go to the option `Jenkins > Manage Jenkins > Manage Node` and to the master node 10 executors
-* Go to the option `Jenkins > New Item` and create a new item with the name javaee-cafe and the type  **Pipeline** , Pipeline Definition: Pipeline script from SCM, SCM git Repository URL https://github.com/m-reza-rahman/javaee-docker.git, credentials are not needed
+* Go to the option `Jenkins > New Item` and create a new item with the name javaee-cafe and the type  **Pipeline** , Pipeline Definition: Pipeline script from SCM, SCM git Repository URL https://github.com/m-reza-rahman/javaee-docker.git, ,Script Path: jenkins-kubertenes/javaee-cafe/Jenkinsfile, credentials are not needed
 * Click `Save`, leaving all other options with their defaults
 * Test de Pipeline by click on Build Now option